 Last month, Dell slashed many of its computer prices, including the rollout of a $749 dual-core notebook that significantly undercut consumer market pricing.
 The move came after Dell had suggested it was hurt late last year by steep price cuts.

-Cindy Shaw, an analyst at financial firm Moors & Cabot, San Francisco, has been among Dell’s harshest critics in the financial community and has dropped her rating on the PC maker’s stock to "sell."
+Cindy Shaw, an analyst at financial firm Moors and Cabot, San Francisco, has been among Dell’s harshest critics in the financial community and has dropped her rating on the PC maker’s stock to "sell."

 "I think in February, they figured out they had serious problems on their hands," Shaw said.
 "They started taking some pretty aggressive price actions in March to solve that."